fireqos.conf - FireQOS configuration file

 This file defines the traffic shaping that will be applied by fireqos(1).

-The default configuration file is /etc/firehol/fireqos.conf
+The default configuration file is

-.
-It can be overridden from the command line.
+/etc/firehol/fireqos.conf.
+It can be overridden from the

-A configuration consists of a number of input and output interface
+A configuration consists of a number of input and output

-definitions (see fireqos-interface(5)).
-Each interface
+interface definitions (see fireqos-interface(5)).

-es (see fireqos-class(5)) which shape the traffic which they match
+the traffic which they match (see fireqos-match(5)).

 In FireQOS, speeds can be expressed in the following units: